BlazedEngima/primeDev/README.md

 The driver will defer the arithmetic calculations to a seperate kernel thread via a workqueue.

-The data is passed to the driver as a struct that contains the operands and the operator
+Data is passed to the driver as a struct that contains the operands and the operator
 ```
 struct DataIn {
     char a;